Designations Congruent with Things: Chapter 26

 “Er,” Hermann breathes.

-“You told them we were together together,” Newton says, his voice low, his smile knocked askew by something that looks like good-natured revenge.
+“You told them we were together together.”
+Newton’s voice is low, his smile knocked askew by good-natured revenge.

 Hermann steps back.
-“I simply wanted to ensure that you were afforded all available advantages given that you—”
+“I simply wanted to ensure you were afforded all available advantages.”

-Newton steps closer, which is really not appropriate at all, because Hermann can’t retreat—there’s a wall at his back, very solid, very planar, very against his shoulder blades.
-Newton has totally disregarded all notions of traditional personal space and is, actually, leaning forward, which Hermann finds extremely indecorous.
+Hermann can’t retreat—there’s a wall at his back, very solid, very planar, very against his shoulder blades.
+Newton has totally disregarded all notions of traditional personal space and is leaning forward, which Hermann finds extremely indecorous.
 Excessively unseemly.

-“If you’re going to make me your pseudoboyfriend the least you can do is inform me ahead of time, Dr. Gottlieb, honestly,” Newton says, his pitch arcing into mock rebuke.
-He is standing close, incredibly close, close enough that there’s certainly some heat transfer occurring between the pair of them, not close enough to touch, not quite, but too close to focus upon.
+“If you’re going to make me your pseudoboyfriend, the least you can do is inform me ahead of time, Dr. Gottlieb, honestly.”
+Newton’s pitch arcs into mock rebuke.
+He’s standing close, incredibly close, close enough that there’s certainly heat transfer occurring between the pair of them, not close enough to touch, not quite, but too close to focus upon.
 Too close to see in detail, too close, too dark, too close and dark for Newton’s eyes to look the green they are, too dim for the stainless steel accents on Newton’s jacket to catch the limited light that streams laterally through the almost nonexistent space between them.

 Hermann takes a slow breath and tries to ignore the familiar smell of Newton’s hair gel.

-This is a terrible idea, whatever it is that Newton thinks he’s doing—standing this close, standing centimeters away from him, one of his boots interposed between Hermann’s shoes.
-The man is doing this on purpose, Hermann iscertain that he is, certain that he knows precisely what he’s doing, how could he not, standing this close and speaking this quietly?
+This is a terrible idea, whatever Newton thinks he’s doing—standing this close, standing centimeters away from him, one of his boots interposed between Hermann’s shoes.
+The man is doing this on purpose, Hermann’s certain he is, certain he knows precisely what he’s doing, how could he not, standing this close and speaking this quietly?

 Newton is a terrible, terrifying person.

-He had no idea about what.
-Hermann’s thoughts demands.
+He had no idea about what?
+Hermann’s thoughts demand.
 What is it he thinks he knows?
-What is it that he didn’t previously know.
-He confuses even himself; you should probably ask for immediate clarification.
+He confuses even himself; you should ask for clarification.

-He does not ask because he trusts nothing of this, not the wall at his back, not the heat at his front, not Newton, certainly not Newton, who cannot be trusted; who grabs his face, his arm, his shoulder, in thoughtless ease but who has created an eerie interpersonal air-gap that he will not close; who will start bar fights; who will change keys too often and too easily; who had spent Caitlin Lightcap’s funeral alone in his room playing Black Sabbath and drinking a dead woman’s vodka; who had said, ‘stay out of the lab in the AM, dude, I’m going to be homogenizing tissue and I know you hate that,’ when, in actuality, he’d spent all night constructing a rig on which to kill himself; who had slid his tray across a mess hall table in understated terror; who now spends his days fighting a constant, seaward pull about which he will not speak.
+He doesn’t ask because he trusts nothing of this, not the wall at his back, not the heat at his front, not Newton, certainly not Newton, who cannot be trusted; who grabs his face, his arm, his shoulder, in thoughtless ease but who has created an eerie interpersonal air-gap he will not close; Newton, who will start bar fights; who will change keys too often and too easily; who had spent Caitlin Lightcap’s funeral alone in his room playing Black Sabbath and drinking a dead woman’s vodka; who’d said only weeks ago, “Stay out of the lab in the AM, dude, I’ll be homogenizing tissue and you hate that,” when, in actuality, he’d spent all night constructing a rig on which to kill himself in a kaiju/human drift; who had slid his tray across a mess hall table in understated terror; who now spends his days fighting a constant seaward pull about which he will not speak.

 In the adjacent room, someone begins playing an arrangement of LHC on Professor Rush’s piano.

-“These people are shameless,” Newton murmurs, and some unseen bar in the final word shatters the man’s driving, articulative momentum.
+“These people are shameless,” Newton murmurs, and some unseen bar in the final word shatters the man’s driving articulate momentum.

 “Indeed,” Hermann replies, his own voice cracking.

-“And yet, I can’t blame them,” Newton whispers, still neither backing away nor bridging the too short span that separates them.
+“And yet, I can’t blame them.”
+Still, Newton neither backs away nor bridges the too short span between them.
 “I’m pretty great.”

-“Try to contain yourself,” Hermann replies, striving for a dry delivery, but falling far short of the aridity he would like to achieve because he does not mean the words he says.
+“Try to contain yourself.”
+Hermann strives for a dry delivery, but falls far short of the aridity he’d like to achieve because he doesn’t mean the words he says.

 He’s always envied the scope of Geiszlerian containment failures.